Updated: May 14

 Inhale to prepare, exhale extend your left leg diagonally.
 Keep your pelvis still whilst moving the legs.
 If the lower back arches away from the mat, you have extended your leg too far.

-Inhale to bring left leg back to centre, then exhale to change legs, so hands will now be on the left knee with the right leg extended.
+Inhale to bring the left leg back to centre, then exhale to change legs, so hands will now be on the left knee with the right leg extended.

 Repeat leg change 10 times